 New and existing subsea equipment

-Structures with permanent cathodic protection monitoring systems can be inspected subsea much less frequently, as they will have the ability to perform interval surveys with a simple voltmeter.
+Structures with permanent cathodic-protection monitoring systems can be inspected subsea much less frequently, since interval surveys can be performed with a simple voltmeter.

-The rugged design allows the DR-2 CD to be welded reliably to any new structure and wired to the surface at a minimal cost prior to the structure's deployment.
+The rugged design allows the DR-2 to be welded reliably to the structure and wired to the surface at minimal cost prior to deployment.

-The double-steel-wire armored cable can be free-routed on offshore structures with simple bands or cable clamps, saving the cost of conduit or duct systems.
-Signal conductor for each of the reference electrodes, as well as the current density monito,r are all contained in a single cable.
+The double steel-wire armored cable can be free-routed on offshore structures with simple bands or cable clamps, saving the cost of conduit or duct systems.

-The dual elements combine the high accuracy +/- 0.005 V of the silver / silver chloride electrode with the proven longevity of the zinc electrode, making it the most valuable reference cell available.
+The dual elements combine the high accuracy +/- 0.005 V of the silver / silver chloride electrode with proven longevity of the zinc electrode, making the instrument the most valuable reference cell available.

 The DR-2 CD combines the standard DR-2 with an integrated current-density monitor (a large metal fin).
-The reference electrodes and the current-density monitor allow the operator to calculate data about the polarization of the structure, which is very important for asset-integrity managers
+The reference electrodes and the current-density monitor allow the operator to calculate data about the polarization of the structure.